A Guide to California Landlord Insurance

 The robust rental market in the Golden State undoubtedly offers a lucrative opportunity for landlords.
 However, owning a rental property in California isn't without its hurdles.
 A prime concern is the growing difficulty of securing comprehensive landlord insurance, primarily due to the state-specific hazards.
 Wildfires, earthquakes, and coastal flooding are among the recurrent threats that property owners grapple with.

 California is also particularly strict about maintaining a high quality of living for renters — and enforces laws around renters' rights, building codes, and more.
-Landlords in California must be thorough and consistent about keeping up with these rules; otherwise, they risk legal ramifications.
+Property owner in California must be thorough and consistent about keeping up with these rules; otherwise, they risk legal ramifications.

 Another unique factor that comes into play in California's rental market is that many tourists are visiting for vacations.
 Landlords can purchase property and rent it out long-term.
 Still, it's also an excellent market for short-term rentals near Disneyland, Lake Tahoe, Sequoia National Park, and other major tourist attractions.
 While managing a short-term vacation rental can be lucrative, landlords should know that the high turnover requires more time and involvement as tourists come in and out each week.